Gaurav4604/buddy/README.md

 ## How to Use

-- place your file, name it **file.pdf** in the root directory and run the following command: `docker-compose up --build`
+- place your file, name it **files/thermodynamics.pdf** in the root directory and run the following command: `docker-compose up --build`

 ## Outputs